 Why visit?

 • Halifax is home to a vibrant cultural scene, with a range of festivals and events taking place throughout the year.
-From the Halifax Festival of Light to the Halifax Comedy Festival, there's something for everyone to enjoy.
+With the Halifax Festival of Light to the Halifax Comedy Festivaly.

 • Halifax is surrounded by stunning countryside, with the Pennine Hills to the east and the Calder Valley to the west.
 There are plenty of opportunities to explore the area, from walking and cycling routes to horse riding and fishing.